mohamedamine99/mohamedamine99/README.md

 <h3 align="center">I am a computer vision engineer with experience in embedded software development.</h3>

 Welcome to my GitHub profile!
-I am a computer vision junior engineer with a background in embedded software development.
+I am a computer vision engineer with a background in embedded software development.
 Here you will find a collection of my personal projects and contributions to open-source projects.
 My expertise lies in utilizing machine learning and computer vision techniques to solve real-world problems.
 With a solid understanding of embedded systems and proficiency in languages such as C++ and Python, I have experience in developing software for resource-constrained devices.

 I am always eager to learn new technologies and techniques, and I am excited to continue growing as a developer in this field.
 Please feel free to check out my projects and contributions, and let me know if you have any questions or comments.